-Hi my name is Lorie.
+Hi, my name is Lorie.
 I have my own story to share.
 It’s not so spooky or scary.
 More like it’s a nice thing.
 I take after my father’s side of the family.
 We have an old name.
 His roots all hailed from West Virginia.
-Well one day I visited by not one, but two of my relatives (long deceased).
+Well, one day I visited by not one, but two of my relatives (long deceased).
 One day, while on my grandad’s farm, mind you this farm has been in the family since around the mid 1800’s.
 I was 16 years old.
 I am now 26.
-Well, my mom, dad, and I, were visiting my grandad (deceased for about 3 yrs).
-Well me and grandad were always close.
+Well, my mom, dad, and I were visiting my grandad (deceased for about 3 yrs).
+Well, I and grandad were always close.

 But, he had another photo book.
 That he kept in the house.
 He pulled it, nonchalantly, like it was nothing and looked through it.
-Together me and him found some names, and some more pictures.
+Together I and he found some names and some more pictures.
 Sure enough, His name was “Samual James Pringle” He looked at me and said.
 “Where did you find this, sis?”
 I said, “In the log cabin Grandad.”
 He said, “Ohh.” then he smiled.
 “Did you see her?”
 I looked at him.
 “Yes.”
 “That was his momma.
-She is my great-great grandmother.
+She is my great-great-grandmother.
 Her name was Hilda Sue.
 I named your Aunt, Ronnie’s sister after her (Ron is my dad).
 Another person whom I was close with, was my Aunt Sue (Tragically killed 3 years ago.
 2 weeks after she settled my late grandad’s affairs) So I had asked him if I was imagining it.
 He said, no.